1997Guido/Gatekeeper-Back-end/README.md

 Use QR code scanning to check in attendees
 Customize event pages with all the details your guests need to know

-Requirements.

-A modern web browser
-An internet connection
-Support
-If you have any questions or issues with the app, please contact us at [insert your contact information].

-Contribution
-We welcome contributions to this project, if you're interested in helping out, please check out the CONTRIBUTING.md file for more information.

 ## Local Setup Guide

 ### Prerequisites